minuscholastica/Minune/app/_posts/building-this-website.md

 *"Start one draft every three days (regardless of the completion of the previous one) and put down at least four bullet points per day, one draft or more."*

+It made a lot of sense, from the very beginning.
 But then, the inevitable writer’s block hit—what should I write about?
-How should I approach it?
+How should I write about it?
+Do I know enough?

 2. **Writing is basically just talking on paper, almost.**

-This really hit me hard when Hrishi was telling me about his projects Lumentis.
-Lumentis is basically an application Hrishi built and it does a simple, but life-changing thing.
+What helped me climb out of my writer's block (where dreams go to die, just kidding.) actually came from hearing about Hrishi's project Lumentis.
+Lumentis is an application Hrishi built and it does a simple, but life-changing thing.

-You can record a meeting, or more usefully for me, yourself talking in your walks, and then have Lumentis create your mumbo-jumbo ideas into a beautifully crafted documentation - I mean, ideas in aesthetic forms, who doesn't want that?
+You can record a meeting, or more usefully for me, yourself talking in your walks or runs, and then have Lumentis create your mumbo-jumbo ideas into a beautifully crafted documentation - I mean, ideas in aesthetic forms, who doesn't want that?

 > Here's Lumentis: https://github.com/hrishioa/lumentis
 > Give it a go, I love it.

 That actually made me overcome a big part of my writer's blog.

-In a world where Lumentis exists, I'm basically writing every day, and I'm very chatty.
+In a world where Lumentis exists, I'm basically writing every day.
 It can't be that hard.

 3. **Put it out there - for the hype**

-Hrishi shares a lot of cool ideas, which I love hearing about.
-That got me thinking that I alraedy have my audience in friends, who do listen to my 3 hours of talking of most recently, how fascinating Dutch is as a language or how cool some House tracks I've discovered.

-So I started writing for those around me, and shared as much as possible.

-*That's the bit about overcoming writer's block.*
+Sharing what I wrote really helped, no matter what stage it's at.
+I larely felt reluctant to put out a raw form of thoughts out there for world to see.
+To have someone read what I wrote, and encourage me to put it out there, whether it be a simple linkedin post or a shared Notion page where you know you have an audience, really hyped up writing for me.
+It also helped to feel that there are people who want to write, and potentially, an entire community of friends ping-poing with their fascinating thoughts.

-With this, I decided to cross out the two items in my bucket list at once.
+This gave me a great headspace to write more aggressively, which brought me back to my long-awaited items in the bucket list.
+It felt like a good opportunity to cross out the two items in my bucket list at once

-Leveraging (again) one of my favorite blog posts, I decided to create a blog.
-It was pretty simple, just took a lot of time figuring out where and how to start.
+Leveraging one of my favorite blog posts, I decided to create a blog.

+It was overall pretty simple, just took a lot of time figuring out where and how to start.

 This is why I decided to write this, for those out there who has never built a website, but like the aesthetics of this one, and want to build it yourself.